-Objective 9.1: Support an integrated approach to water management that minimizes harm to the health of downstream ocean and coastal ecosystems.
+Objective 9.1: Ensure that California's Support an integrated approach to water management that minimizes harm to the health of downstream harm to ocean resources and coastal ecosystems.

 - Work with appropriate agencies to ensure that impacts on ocean and coastal resources are adequately addressed and integrated in the state's water management policies and plans.
-Important near-term opportunities include the 2013 update to the California Water Plan spearheaded by the Department of Water Resources and the ongoing revision to the California Ocean Plan led by the State Water Resources Control Board. - Conduct workshops or fund studies to advance management, improve understanding, and identify opportunities to improve policies to reduce land-based impacts to the ocean related to nutrient pollution, HABs, urban runoff, or other issues.

-Support efforts to improve understanding of or reduce the impacts of water pollution on MPAs and other critical ocean resources.
+Important near-term opportunities include the 2013 update to the CaliforniaWater Plan spearheaded by the Department of Water Resources and the ongoing revision to the California Ocean Plan led by the State Water Resources Control Board. - Conduct workshops or fund studies to advance management, improve understanding, and identify opportunities to improve policies to reduce land-based impacts to the ocean related to nutrient pollution, HABs, urban runoff, or other issues. - Support efforts to improve understanding of or reduce the impacts of water pollution on MPAs and other critical ocean resources.